 SLM, the acronym for Selective Laser Melting, is an additive manufacturing process that fabricates metal parts directly from a digital 3D CAD file to a physical part.
-The process employs melting the layers of fine metal powder using state of the art fibre lasers and growing the part layer upon layer.
-With the wide range of superior metal alloy powders, SLM technology offers unparalleled possibilities to manufacture production grade prototyping metal parts with a substantial advantage on the cost and quick turn- around time.
+The SLM 3D metal printing process employs melting the layers of fine metal powder using state of the art fibre lasers and growing the part layer upon layer.
+With the wide range of superior metal alloy powders, SLM metal 3D printing technology offers unparalleled possibilities to manufacture production grade prototyping metal parts with a substantial advantage on the cost and quick turn- around time.

-The only technology to offer an open ended software architecture to develop the system parameters for new material development by the users on their own.
-Combined with the path breaking innovations like the “bi- directional loader movement “ with a highly efficient system for monitoring and consumption of the inert gas system and features like the dual lasers and with the revolutionary ”Hull – Core” technology makes the SLM unique in the class of Metal 3D Printing.
+It is the only technology to offer an open-ended software architecture to develop the system parameters for new material development by the users on their own.
+Combined with the path breaking innovations like the ‘bi- directional loader movement’ with a highly efficient system for monitoring and consumption of the inert gas system and features like the dual lasers and the revolutionary ‘Hull – Core’ technology makes SLM unique in the class of metal 3D printing.

-These innovative features has established SLM metal 3D printed parts to be comparable to the cast components in terms of repeatability, accuracy and also with 100% density assuring the homogeneous property in every part build.
-SLM offers standard alloys of Aluminium, Cobalt chrome, Titanium , Stainless steel and other popular alloys making it the most sought metal 3D printing technology in the industry.
+These innovative features have established SLM metal 3D printer parts to be comparable to the cast components in terms of repeatability, accuracy and 100% density – assuring the homogeneous property in every part build.
+SLM offers standard alloys of Aluminium, Cobalt Chrome, Titanium, Stainless Steel and other popular alloys making it the most sought metal 3D printing technology in the industry.

 The pre-processing software slices the 3D CAD data into 2D cross sections with relevant support structures for overhangs and voids.

 The bi-directional re coater spreads the fine metallic powder fed from the automated feeder on to the heated build platform to initiate the build.